rightkick/Notes/terraform/README.md

 }
 ```

-Within a terraform configuration file, you can reference the variables's value following a syntax similar to json paths such as `var.<var_name>.attribute`.
+Within a Terraform configuration file, you can reference the variables's value following a syntax similar to json paths such as `var.<var_name>.attribute`.

 You can have vars defined also in a file ending in `.tfvars` or `.tfvars.json`.
 Example `terraform.tfvars`:
 ```